 Canada’s Biggest WordPress Event of the Year

-WordCamp Canada 2025 takes place October 16–17 at Carleton University in Ottawa, Ontario.
-It’s a national gathering for everyone from casual users to core contributors, two days of learning, connecting, and building the future of WordPress together in one of Canada’s most inspiring cities.
+WordCamp Canada 2025 is taking place from October 15–17 in Ottawa, Ontario.
+It all starts with Contributor Day on the 15th and continues with two full days of sessions at Carleton University‘s Richcraft Hall followed by the Afterparty.
+It’s a national and global gathering centred on WordPress, the open-source software powering nearly half of all websites.
+WordCamp Canada is for everyone with an interest in WordPress – from casual users to core contributors.
+Expect three days of learning, networking, envisioning, and building the future of WordPress together in one of Canada’s most inspiring cities.

 Carleton University